 Tagging & Tracking: The Best Way to Improve Reporting and Measuring

 Edited July 24, 2018; published January 5, 2018

 Consistent tagging and tracking is key factor in creating a solid foundation for any successful site.
 However, it can be common for these processes to become a bit of an afterthought -- as many site creators attach tags to their pages only after they’ve become live.
 Not only does this method disregard the changes that come with imminent of software updates, but makes it difficult to properly tag and track future site changes and added features.

-So in our 20 years of analytical consulting, how have we seen tagging and tracking be useful across industries?
+So in our 25 years of analytical consulting, how have we seen tagging and tracking be useful across a variety of industries?

 Distinguishing New Customers